-Below are the tips and hacks you're here for.
-Read on and thank me later!
+Below are all the tips and hacks you're here for.
+Read on, and thank me later!

 Michelangelo’s St. Peter's Basilica dome offers a breathtaking view of the city’s wonders.
 This climb is not for the faint-hearted, involving both a staircase, and an elevator in order to reach the highest point of the Basilica.
 From the top, take in the confluence of the ancient and modern accents of Rome that lay sprawling before you.